Snarkdoof/cryocloud/README.md

 * Workflow is a graph describing a workflow.
 When "executing" a workflow, a "pebbles" is created by input modules (e.g. dirwatchers), and these are then passed through the graph.

-* Nodes: Define nodes for the graph.
+* **Nodes**: Define nodes for the graph.
 Edges are defined using "downstreamOf"

-* Edges: downstreamOf specifies which nodes are parents of a given node.
+* **Edges**: downstreamOf specifies which nodes are parents of a given node.
 This can be done implicitly by defining nodes as "children" instead of as separate nodes.

-* args: Argument mapping to the input arguments of a node.
+* **args**: Argument mapping to the input arguments of a node.
 These can be strings, config, output from other nodes in the graph, or options given on the command line.
 This is where a lot of the funky stuff happens, as one can map for example the output filename of one module to the input of another etc.

-* options: A workflow can define options - these will become available as commandline parameters for ccworkflow
+* **options**: A workflow can define options - these will become available as commandline parameters for ccworkflow

 * Special argument options:
-  * "default": set default value if the given one can't be resolved
+    * *default*: set default value if the given one can't be resolved
+    * *type*
-  *  "type": "file" - if the file is remote it will be copied, if it's compressed it will be uncompressed
+        * *file* - if the file is remote it will be copied, if it's compressed it will be uncompressed
+        * *tempdir* - create a temporary directory, specify *id* to refer to the same temporary directory multiple places (will be unique for each pebble).
+Automatically removed.

+### File preparation
+CryoCloud can do various file pre and post processing steps to ensure that modules do not need unneccesary complexity and can run on local data.
+In particular, Amazon S3 urls are supported as *s3://server/container/key*, as well as *ssh://server/fullpath*, although ssh requires keys to be pre-distributed and is as such not particularly flexible.
+CryoCloud can also upload returned files using *post* definition.
+Zipping files is currently not supported but might be added.

+Files can also be unzipped automatically, converting a single filename to a list of files.
+Unzip handles both zip, tar and tar.gz/tgz files.

+In short, the modules should normally only work on local files, not download things themselves, unzip or upload files, but this should be left to CryoCloud.
+Big IO jobs might be useful to use explicit download/unzip using the *unzip* module (possibly also using *type:admin*) to avoid hogging CPU's for IO intensive tasks and allow CryoCloud to manage these.

+### Kubernetes and Docker integration
+CryoCloud has two ways to use dockers.
+In both cases logs and status messages are handled as normal, and can be accessed using the normal CryoCore tools (cclog, ccstatus etc).

+    1. Run fully contained dockers, typically through Kubernetes on a cluster or cloud solution.
+This is done by specifying *image* in the workflow and starting ccworkflow with --kubernetes.
+The image must have everything onboard, and S3 is suggested as transfer of data in and out of the container.
+Use "s3://server/bucket/key" as paths for input data, *post* definition for return data.
+The docker must have CryoCloud installed.

+    2. Run local code in a docker environment.
+Typically useful for testing, where a docker is *not* fully contained but can provide the runtime environment for the module.
+The module as well as any input paths are mapped as volumes automatically.
+For proper deployments of finalized code, running as self contained dockers is likely better. the docker must have CryoCloud/dockercc installed.

+As CryoCloud has a running overview of capabilities of workers, it will create Kubernetes deployments for all missing modules.
+These will currently be started to process **only** the particular module, even if the image supports multiple modules.

-### Workflow definition file (JSON)
+## Workflow definition file (JSON)

 Workflow definitions must be contained within { "workflow": {<put it here>}}